 If the tenant does not pay the rent due by the end of the notice period and remains on the property, the landlord may proceed with the eviction process.

-- Name, phone number, and address of person to whom rent is due
+- Name, phone number, and address of person to whom rent is due; and

 It should be noted that providing the financial institution’s address and account number may only be done if the financial institution is within five miles of the rental unit, according to the California Code of Civil Procedure.